 Both parents and kiddo were happy with the food choices, as well as activities available when we were in the hotel for the night.
 Unfortunately, the pool was being renovated, but honestly we didn’t have the time to spend by the pool before we moved hotels for my conference; we only stayed here for two nights.
 The first night we had reservations at the Lodge’s premier restaurant, Jiko- The Cooking Place and dined on some fantastic flatbread, cheese plates, and main dishes like braised short ribs.
 The cocktails were so good, that we ordered more the next night when our daughter was attending a dance party in the lobby!
 We ended up eating at The Mara for breakfasts and a late dinner the second night.

 The lobby was a place to stop by each day to see what cultural experience they had on display.
 Learning about various animals and traditions captured our daughter’s attention with just the right amount of interaction and magic.
 Much of the staff was from various regions in Africa and were happy to share their cultural traditions with us.

 Disney has really got it down pat in Orlando.
-From the Magic Bands (bracelets that can open your hotel room, pay for your food and get you through the FastPass lines) to delivering your luggage straight to your hotel froom room the airport (umm, can I have this magic thing happen everywhere?).
+From the Magic Bands (bracelets that can open your hotel room, pay for your food and get you through the FastPass lines) to delivering your luggage straight to your hotel from room the airport (Can I have this magic thing happen everywhere?).
 Animal Kingdom Lodge was a way to experience the perfection Disney is known for without feeling saturated in red bows and cotton candy.